-Traditionally, ground red meat, commonly mince beef, are cooked in an onion sauce, or gravy.
-Once cooked, take the meat and sauce, and fill a bowl or baking dish with it.
-Over the top, spread a layer of mash potato, and then bake the pie until the top layer develops a golden texture and thick crust.
+Traditionally, ground red meat, commonly lamb or sometimes beef mince (ground beef), is cooked in an onion sauce or gravy.
+Once cooked, take the meat and sauce and fill a bowl or baking dish with it.
+Over the top, spread a layer of mashed potato, and then bake the pie until the top layer develops a golden texture and thick crust.

 A truly unique British food, there is much deliberation around where the Scotch egg comes from.
 Many theories exist, and most not even from Scotland.
 While London department store Fortnum & Mason’s claim to have invented it may never be proven, they certainly helped increase the popularity of this bizarre British food.

 A Scotch egg starts with a soft or hard-boiled egg.
 This egg is then wrapped in sausage meat.
-Finally, the egg and meat are rolled in breadcrumbs, then deep-fried for a unique and exquisite taste.
-While making your own is plenty of fun, you’re far more likely to find Scotch eggs served in supermarkets as a cold snack, rather than at a restaurant.
+Finally, the egg and meat are rolled in breadcrumbs and then deep-fried for a unique and exquisite taste.
+While making your own is plenty of fun, you’re far more likely to find Scotch eggs served in supermarkets as a cold snack rather than at a restaurant.

-Simple, yet well-loved throughout Britain.
+This is a simple yet well-loved dish throughout Britain.
 While savory pies and mashed potatoes, separately, are common throughout the world, the combination of the two is a British food with a deep and important history.

-During the Victorian era, the air pollution was far worse in the East of London.
-Hence the working classes largely settled in the East, and the upper classes in the West.
-Working-class people had to be resourceful with their food, hence used cheaper ingredients that were easy to get.
+During the Victorian era, air pollution was far worse in the East of London.
+Hence, the working classes largely settled in the East, and the upper classes in the West.
+Working-class people had to be resourceful with their food and used cheaper ingredients that were easy to get.

 Savory pies were common but often baked large to feed whole families.
 A smaller, circular pie was easier to carry home from the shop after work.
 Plus, its thick crust protected the meat inside from the polluted air.
 This meat was largely cheap and minced, such as mutton.

-Add mash potato and a stock sauce, and you have a filling, delicious meal that was easy to prepare and very affordable.
+Add mashed potato and a stock sauce, and you have a filling, delicious meal that is easy to prepare and very affordable.

-Today, pies such as steak and kidney, or beef and ale, are a popular choice.
-Along with a dollop of creamy mash and a generous pool of thick gravy, and you’ve got yourself a British food with plenty of heart and flavor.
+Today, pies such as steak and kidney or beef and ale are a popular choice.
+Along with a dollop of creamy mash and a generous pool of thick gravy, you’ve got yourself a British food with plenty of heart and flavor.